Skip to content

 I used to respond to text messages immediately, absolutely no patience to wait.

-I used to count the number of likes on my facebook upload all the time.
+I used to count the number of likes on my facebook upload all the time, even at midnight when I was awake.

-I loved to be more reactive than proactive because I wanted to impress others by my comments, my shallow expertise.
+We love to be more reactive than proactive because we want to impress others by our comments and shallow expertise.

-I used to carry my smartphone all the time with me in my pocket, in class, in meetings and check the phone every couple of minutes ignoring what’s happening inside the room.
+I used to carry my smartphone all the time with me in my pocket, in class, in meetings, while running outside, and check the phone every couple of minutes ignoring what’s happening outside.

 I couldn’t make good, healthy and intimate relationships with anybody because I never paid hundred percent attention to anybody because of my smartphone.